18F/before-you-ship/_pages/ato.md

 1. Once the SSP is complete, the system will be [security tested](../ato/testing/) in several ways.
 1. Information Security finalizes the SSP
 1. If all of this is completed, GSA Information Security signs and grants an ATO for a [one year term](types/#year-authorization).
 1. If the system substantively changes, then a new ATO will be warranted.
-The 18F DevOps team will make this determination – please open a new issue if you think you have made a change that may warrant a new ATO.
+The 18F Infrastructure team will make this determination – please open a new issue if you think you have made a change that may warrant a new ATO.
 Examples for triggers for a new ATO include changes to:
     * Encryption methodologies
     * A web framework having new backend administrative frameworks
     * The kinds of information you begin to store (e.g. personally identifiable information)